vinodjatav/vinodjatav/README.md

 - 👋 Hi, I’m working as a Software Developer at Siemens.
 - 👀 I’m interested in learning new technology and building real world application.
-- 🌱 I’m currently learning and practicing react.js and java/spring boot.
+- 🌱 I’m currently learning and exploring new technologies.
 - 💞️ I’m looking to collaborate on any new project which will help me to get good hands on experience\.